spetlr-org/spetlr/README.md

 ### Testing

-To run the tests you will need these dependencies
- - Java 8
- - `pip install -r test_requirements.txt`

-Then, execute tests by running
+After installing the dev-requirements, execute tests by running

-    python setup.py develop
     pytest tests

 If these tests don't pass, PRs will not be accepted.
 If you add features,